Imaging Se diffusion across the FeSe/SrTiO$_3$ interface: Estimation of the chemical potential of a single selenium atom

-Table S1 shows some of the calculated values of thermodynamical quantities within the temperature range that is close to our experimental condition.
-The enthalpy H and entropy S were adapted from Ref. \cite{tiwari_thermodynamical_2012}, and the chemical potential $\mu^{0}_\mathrm{Se_{2}}$ is defined as Gibbs free energy (G) per molecule:
+Table \ref{table:1} shows some of the calculated values of thermodynamical quantities within the temperature range that is close to our experimental condition.
+The enthalpy $H$ and entropy $S$ were adapted from Ref.\ \cite{tiwari_thermodynamical_2012}, and the chemical potential $\mu^{0}_\mathrm{Se_{2}}$ is defined as Gibbs free energy ($G$) per molecule,

-If we insert the values from table S1 into equation S4, we will obtain the chemical potential for a single Se$_{2}$ molecule at any given temperature and pressure.
+If we insert the values from Table \ref{table:1} into Eq.\ \ref{eq:4}, we will obtain the chemical potential for a single Se$_{2}$ molecule at any given temperature and pressure.
 Given our experimental conditions, here we consider two extreme cases: